Newspaper Page Text

 cation and that of the whites by

-lt%xc State.
+tlie State.
 Cold facts showed the

-' great variance in per capita allott
+'great variance in per capita allott

-‘mient for education between the
+kient for education between the

-two races.
-However, Dean Brawley
+two races However.
+Dean Brawley

-jnever once implied that the State
+.never once implied that the State

-owed it tuo the Negro to appropriate
+owed it to the Negro to appropriate

-ihim more money for education.
+him more money for education.

-{But he did challenge the Negro
+i But lie did challenge the Negro

 youth to the question of whether

-~or not he was really proving him
+or not he was really proving him

 self deserving of State help.
 He